Finding Your Arch Height

 Low Arches & Flat Feet

-• Shoe soles tend to wear on outer edge
+- Shoe soles tend to wear on inner edge

-• High arch feet are less flexible/more rigid and need more cushioning
+- Low arch feet are more flexible and need more stability